 Baby teeth hold space in the jaw for the adult teeth.
 If a baby tooth is lost too early, the teeth beside it may drift into the empty space.
 When it’s time for the adult teeth to come in, there may not be enough room for them.
 This may cause adult teeth to be crowded and crooked.
 Crooked teeth may be hard to keep clean.

 If a child’s baby teeth are healthy, it is more likely his adult teeth will be healthy too.
 Children who have decay in their baby teeth are more likely to have decay in their adult teeth.

 Decayed and crooked teeth also can affect your child’s self-esteem.
-Tooth decay is not only unhealthy, it also looks bad.
-If your child has tooth decay he may feel bad about his smile.
+Tooth decay is not only unhealthy, but it also looks bad.
+If your child has tooth decay, he may feel bad about his smile.
 On the other hand, a nice-looking smile can give your child confidence at school.